 It is similar to what a doctor would to assess your health where she might measure blood pressure, cholesterol levels, heart rate and your body mass index as key indicators of your health.
 With KPIs we are trying to do the same in our organisations.

 In practice, the word KPI is overused and often describes any metric in business, rather than the vital few.
-Good KPIs are clearly liked to the business strategy where they provide answers to key business performance questions.
+Good KPIs are clearly linked to the business strategy where they provide answers to key business performance questions.

 3. Balanced scorecard (BSC)